Available on: Personal* Standard Advanced Enterprise

 - Watermarking is not supported.

-- Videos uploaded before August 30, 2022 will remain as download-only files.
-To host the video using the DocSend video player, upload the video as a new file.
+- Video files uploaded before August 30, 2022 will remain as download-only files.
+To host a video file using the DocSend video player, upload it as a new file.

 - Zoom functions and page counters are not supported.

-- When a visitor does not play the video, you may see a visit with a 0 second playback time and 0% playback percentage.
+- When a visitor does not play your file, you may see a visit with a 0 second playback time and 0% playback percentage.

-- The DocSend video player is supported on desktop and mobile devices.
+- Both the audio and video player are supported on desktop and mobile devices.

-- Engagement: a visitor may only view half of the video but be considered “highly engaged” because all engagement signals (unmuted, fullscreen, etc.) were present when viewing.
+- A visitor may only listen to or view half of your file, but be considered “highly engaged” because all engagement signals (unmuted, fullscreen, etc.) were present.

 - When the device is muted or disconnected from an audio output, the player will not pause.